Predictia/AQUA/docs/sphinx/source/core_components.rst

 This is the standard behaviour of the ``Reader`` class, where ``xarray`` and ``dask`` capabilities are used to retrieve the data.

+This allows to fully process also large datasets using dask lazy and parallel processing capabilities.
-However, the ``Reader`` class is also able to allow a streaming of data, where the data are loaded in chunks and processed step by step.
+However, for specific testing or development needs, the ``Reader`` class is also able to allow a streaming of data, where the data are loaded in chunks and processed step by step.
 Please check the :ref:`iterators` section for more details.

 .. note::
     Dask access to data is available also for FDB data.
-    Since a specific intake driver has been developed, if you're adding FDB sources, we suggest to read the :ref:`FDB_dask` section.
+    Since a specific intake driver has been developed, if you're adding new FDB sources to the catalogue, we suggest to read the :ref:`FDB_dask` section.

 Regrid and interpolation capabilities